CEL-240/security/day 3 SQL inj.md

 SELECT Title FROM Movies;
 SELECT Title,Director FROM Movies;
 SELECT Title,Year FROM Movies;
-SELECT * FROM Movies; gets all information from mthe movies table SELECT <column> FROM <table>
+SELECT * FROM Movies; gets all columns from mthe movies table SELECT <column> FROM <table>

 SELECT id, title FROM movies    finds the movie with the id of 6